CLAIM: John writes of the “synagogue of Satan” (Rev. 2:9). Many Jewish readers have taken offense at this statement. Was John anti-Semitic?

-What then is John referring to in this passage?
-When we understand the historical backdrop, this passage comes into focus.
-John tells us that this group of people was bringing “slander” (NIV; Greek blasphēmian) against the believers in Smyrna.
-Historically, Smyrna had a high Jewish population that was bringing intense Roman persecution on the Christian populous there.
-In the mid-second century Martyrdom of Polycarp 12-13, we read that the Jewish population sold Polycarp out to the Romans.
-Osborne writes,
+The Christians could either (1) worship the emperor or (2) apostatize to Judaism.
+Neither option was tenable to a follower of Jesus because both were “an implicit denial of his Lord.”
+When we understand this historical backdrop, this passage comes into focus.
+John tells us that this group of Jewish people was bringing “slander” (blasphēmian) against the believers in Smyrna.
+Historically, Smyrna had a high Jewish population that was bringing intense Roman persecution on the Christian population there (which had existed for 40 years or so, Acts 19:10).